certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 The linter will find potential issues in your code that you should fix.
-The linter will also run in _CI_ when submitting a pull request, so running it locally first means you can be confident your PR will pass that test.
+The linter will also run in _CI_ when submitting a pull request, so running it locally first means you can be confident that your pull request will pass that test.

 To use this, run the following command in the _monorepo_ root: